Admissions

 - Neuroscience (3000 level or higher)***: earning 3 credits with a B or higher

-- Human Anatomy and Lab (3000 level or higher): earning 4 credits with a B or higher
+- Human Anatomy and Lab**: earning 4 credits with a B or higher

-Applicants with 3 of the 4 courses highlighted in red completed by the application deadline will be given priority for review and potential admission.
+Applicants with a minimum of 2 of the 3 courses highlighted in red completed by the application deadline will be given priority for review and potential admission.
+The courses highlighted in red must all be successfully completed in order to get admitted into the program.

-**Anatomy & Physiology I & II with Lab at the 2000 Level will meet the biology and physiology requirements only.
+**Anatomy & Physiology I & II with Labs at the 2000 Level will meet the Human Anatomy with Lab and Physiology requirements.

 *** OTH 4418 Neuroscience is offered by the FIU OT department every semester.